gihanmarasingha/autogradinglean/README.md

 * find_no_commit_candidates: find the candidates who have not made a submission for this assignment.
 Though the natural thing would be to test if 'commit_count' is zero, this doesn't always work (for reasons unbeknownst to me).
 That is, sometimes a student will commit but the commit count will be zero.
-Apparently, issue has been fixed by GitHub Classroom.
+Apparently, the issue has been fixed by GitHub Classroom.

   In any event, I will look for students where the last_commit_author is `github-classroom[bot]`.